Onili

-Nili Ohayon, stage name Onili, is an Israeli singer-songwriter, performer and music producer.
+Nili Ohayon (נילי אוהיון), better known by her stage name Onili, is an Israeli singer-songwriter, performer and music producer.

 Born in Israel, she was raised in Paris.
 There, she began her career as Nili in "Story about the clown", her first band.
 She collaborated with local artists in various genres as a singer and a writer, including the single "Starlight" by The Supermen Lovers.

 In 2004, she moved to Haifa.
 There, she created Onili, her new solo project.
 She worked on all aspects of her product; music, production, marketing and branding.
 As well, she collaborated with Israeli artists and musicians such as Barak Kram, Jonathan Levy (bassist & Producer), Sabbo & Kuti Kutiman, Borgore, Pilpeled and Dreck & Broken Fingaz.

-In 2008, she moved to Tel Aviv, and release her first album 'be somebunny' her videos and songs reach an international crowd so she and Barak started touring Europe and the USA.
+In 2008, she moved to Tel Aviv, and released her first album 'be somebunny'.
+Her videos and songs started to reach an international crowd, so she and Barak started touring Europe and the USA.

 Between 2004 and 2010, Onili released independently 2 albums, and licensed songs to films, ads and TV shows.
 In Europe, she collaborated with the French clothing brand Cotelac, releasing "First Kiss" and collaborating on a few fashion items, distributed in Cotelac's stores around the world.
 The graphic design and illustrations of "First Kiss" were done by Pilpeled.